paybygroup/slate/source/index.html.md

 *Retrieve list of legal documents*

-Returns a paginated list of all legal documents that currently exist under this merchant
+Returns a paginated list of all legal documents that currently exist under this merchant and are available to attach to purchases.

 > Example responses